angarsky/diveintopython/learn/file_handling/excel.md

 In the example above, `xlrd` library is used to open the Excel file. `workbook.sheet_by_name` function is used to access the sheet named 'Sheet1'. `worksheet.cell_value` function is used to read data from the cells of the sheet.
 In the example, the value of cell A1 is read.

-## How to Create a New Excel Sheet in Python
+## Create a New Excel Sheet in Python

 If you want to create a new Excel sheet in Python, you can use the `openpyxl` module.
 This module allows you to create, read, and modify Excel files.